Types of Florida health insurance

 One major difference between HMOs and EPOs is that you need provider referrals to see specialists with an HMO.
 You don’t need referrals to see specialists with an EPO.

-You’ll also want to consider the provider network when you pick a plan.
+You’ll also want to consider the provider network when choosing a plan.
 Make sure your providers are part of the network.
 If not, you’ll have to pay all of the health care costs without help from the plan.
 Also, check that there is a wide network of providers in your area if you ever need to see specialists or go to a hospital.

 Find out more about the differences between health plans.